 - We offer career pathways in both Categorical and Primary Care Medicine but have only one match code number (Categorical Program NRMP Code Number: 1599140C0).

-- International graduates must be ECFMG certified at the time their application is submitted, have at least one year of clinical experience in the U.S. or in a health care system similar to the U.S. (e.g., Australia, Ireland, and the like), and have graduated from medical school no earlier than 2009.
+- International medical graduate applicants must be ECFMG certified by the NRMP ranking deadline (February) to be considered.
+Current international medical students must be certified by June in the year they graduate.
+We require at least one year of clinical experience in the U.S. or in a health care system similar to the U.S. (e.g., Australia, Ireland, and the like) and have graduated from medical school in the last 5 years.
 Please note that we do not count externships, observerships, or research work as clinical experience.

 - Applications for PGY-2 and PGY-3 positions will be accepted (outside of ERAS) if openings arise.
 We recommend that interested candidates check with us in late February/early March, as that is when we would begin our recruitment process if openings do become available.